Heatblur-Simulations/f-4e-manual/src/dcs/special_options.md

 Selecting **Offline** will disable the Virtual Browser and any other HB UI features and elements that require an active online connection.

+### Language

+Dropdown to select the language used for all HB UI elements.
+Available are:

+- English
+- Chinese (_中文_)
+- German (_Deutsch_)

+Affects for example the Jester UI, the Bombing Tool, but also the in-game version of this Manual and more.

+> 💡 If you are interested in making translations for other languages,
+> please head over to the [Modding Section](modding/jester/wheel_ui.md#translations),
+> thanks! 👍

 ### Theme

 ![UI Theme](../img/special_option_hb_ui_theme.jpg)